mihirkadam/FormScriptGenerator/README.md

 # Form Script Generator for Dynamics CRM 2016 update 1 and above.
 [![ghit.me](https://ghit.me/badge.svg?repo=mihirkadam/Form-Script-Generator)](https://ghit.me/repo/mihirkadam/Form-Script-Generator)
->Helps you to write Dynamics CRM SDK functions in more efficient and easy way with the help of VSIntelliSense. :sparkles: :boom:
+>Helps you to write Dynamics CRM form scripts in more efficient and easy way with the help of VS IntelliSense. :sparkles: :boom:

 ##The Library is designed for